 React Native has a flexible library allowing to incorporate native components in the code at will.
 This helps in preventing rewriting of code from scratch while building an app for a particular platform.
 When you have an iOS app up and running, you have the codebase ready for use.
 The code of any existing mobile app can easily be incorporated into React Native library and this will help saving hell lot of development time required for rewriting the code.

 Android has the most expansive ecosystem of devices with variable capabilities and hardware capacity.
-Naturally, incorporating specific device-level capability in the app development is important to make it more performance-savvy and optimised for users.
+Naturally, incorporating specific device-level capability in the app development is important to make it more performance-savvy and optimized for users.
 This is where the role of React Native to incorporate inbuilt device feature elements into codebase becomes crucial.
 React Native is capable to do this through third-party plugins which also help to address the issues concerning loading speed and memory usage.

 Just because with React Native you need to write less code while building cross-platform apps, better code quality can easily be ensured.
 As you need to write code once for using in two platforms, the code volume can be reduced to at least fifty per cent or less.
 This actively reduces the chances of bugs and faulty code lines besides making it easier for testing the code.